Better.com CEO taking time off with immediate effect- Vice | Business

 Better.com CEO taking time off with immediate effect- Vice

+Chief Financial Officer Kevin Ryan will be managing the day-to-day decisions of the company and will be reporting to the board, Vice reported, citing the email.
+Better.com's board has also engaged an independent third party firm to do a leadership and cultural assessment, according to the report.

-Better.com Chief Executive Officer Vishal Garg is taking time off with immediate effect, Vice reported on Friday, citing an email https://www.vice.com/en/article/jgmpab/better-ceo-taking-time-off-effective-immediately-email from the digital mortgage company's board of directors.
+Better.com Chief Executive Officer Vishal Garg is taking time off with immediate effect, Vice reported on Friday, citing an email https://www.vice.com/en/article/jgmpab/better-ceo-taking-time-off-effective-immediately-email from the digital mortgage company's board.

-The move comes after Garg apologized earlier this week for his manner of handling layoffs at the mortgage company after a video of him firing 900 people via a Zoom call went viral on social media.
+Garg apologized earlier this week for his manner of handling layoffs at the mortgage company after a video of him firing 900 people via a Zoom call went viral on social media.
+Chief Financial Officer Kevin Ryan will be managing the day-to-day decisions of the company and will be reporting to the board, Vice reported, citing the email.

+Better.com's board has also engaged an independent third party firm to do a leadership and cultural assessment, according to the report.
+Better.com did not immediately respond to a Reuters request for comment.

+Garg, who has come under fire following his actions at the SoftBank-backed company, said earlier this week he had "blundered the execution" of communicating the layoffs.
+The CEO had cited the market, performance and productivity as reasons behind the decision to lay off employees in the United States and India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)